cricket007/Kafka-Zookeeper-with-Vault/README.md

 - The Kafka Connect nodes have been set up in distributed mode, but has no connectors defined

-- VPC peering allows traffic between the two
+- VPC peering allows traffic between the Management and Transaction VPC's

 - The ASG intances get allocated valid Name tags (and DNS names) via instance tracking DynamoDB tables.
-DynamoDB tables were used instead of s3 objects because of issues with latency and race conditions.
+DynamoDB tables were used instead of S3 objects because of issues with latency and race conditions.
 Often instances would get the same names on environment creation.
 If you wish to use S3, there is commented code both in the Packer and Terraform files that show you how to do this.

-- The Management instances have two pre-installed kafka and zookeeper management tools installed via docker images:
+- The Management instances have two pre-installed Kafka and Zookeeper management tools installed via docker images:
     - Kafka Manager (port 9000 - https://github.com/yahoo/kafka-manager)
     - Zoonavigator (port 8001 - https://github.com/elkozmon/zoonavigator)

-- The Consul ASG has an ELB in front of it for ASG health checking and allows the Vault cluster instances to utilise the Consul cluster as the consul client agents don't work.
+- The Consul ASG has an ELB in front of it for ASG health checking and allows the Vault cluster instances to utilise the Consul cluster, as the consul client agents just don't work.